1. Lily Vanilli

 10. Hummingbird Bakery

-Home of the red velvet cupcake, Hummingbird Bakery has been serving up delicious, American-style home-baked treats in London since 2004.
-Succumb to the temptation with a visit to the original Hummingbird on Portobello Road in Notting Hill, where you can sample the decadent range of cupcakes, layer cakes, brownies, pies, cheesecakes and more.
+Home of the red velvet cupcake, succumb to temptation with a visit to the original Hummingbird on Portobello Road in Notting Hill, where you can sample the decadent range of cupcakes, layer cakes, brownies, pies, cheesecakes and more.
 Hummingbird also has branches in South Kensington, Soho, Spitalfields, Islington and Richmond.

 11. Cutter & Squidge

 Just yards away from its previously successful pop-up space, Cutter & Squidge's Soho home is full of sweet delights.
 Choose from a wide selection of its speciality biskies, or opt for vegetarian marshmallows, dream cakes, honeycomb or its award-winning salted caramel.
-It also has a Secret Garden in its basement, which is perfect for a quietly indulgent bite to eat.
+Sample a selection of cakes and treats during a magic afternoon tea experience in the shop's Potion Room in the basement.